-Born in East Germany Claudia Mannigel is an artist-researcher, curator and educator currently based in Berlin.
+Born in East Germany Lauryn Mannigel (previously Claudia) is an artist-researcher, curator and educator currently based in Berlin.
 She earned her M.A in Contemporary Art and New Media from Université Paris 8 (2009).
 For her master’s thesis she investigated the aesthetic experience of 20th and 21st century process-oriented, contextual and relational art practices by pointing towards a consequence that modern (abstract) theoretical discourse poses on aesthetic experience: a gap between artist, artwork, and observer.

 Mannigel’s artistic practice spans more than 10 years, primarily exploring non-visual modalities via an examination of the influence of the physical and socio-cultural dynamics of space on body perception and affect through site-specific interventions, such as Occupation Sonore (Montreal, 2007) Hotel California (The Hague, 2010) and tactile sound installations, such as Internal Earthquake (Berlin, 2014).